Mahler’s epic 5th in concert

-THE Malaysian Philharmonic rchestra (MPO) will present Gustav Mahler’s monumental masterpieces, themed Mahler’s Epic 5th, this Saturday (Jan 19) at 8.30pm, and Sunday at 3pm at the Dewan Filharmonik Petronas (DFP), KLCC.
+The Malaysian Philharmonic rchestra (MPO) will present Gustav Mahler’s monumental masterpieces, themed Mahler’s Epic 5th, this Saturday at 8.30pm, and Sunday at 3pm at the Dewan Filharmonik Petronas (DFP), KLCC.

 Russian maestro Stanislav Kochanovsky will lead the MPO to open the concert with music entitled Suite from Orchestral Works by J.S.
 Bach.